I don’t own SVM or TB characters.

 Jade chuckled.
 How predictable Eric, Jade thought to herself.
 She could feel in her very soul she was Sookie Stackhouse.
 She didn’t know how she knew, but she did.
 She also had a feeling her and Sookie would turn out to be great friends.
 And if Jade is mistaken, she thought she could see Sookie’s eyes glued to Eric as well.
 Jade smiled broadly.

-Jade was broken from her thoughts when the petit blonde woman approached their table with notepad in her hand, a pen and a bright smile on her face.
+Jade was broken from her thoughts when the petite blonde woman approached their table with notepad in her hand, a pen and a bright smile on her face.

 “Hello, I’m Sookie you’re server.
 What can I getcha?”
 She said with excitement in her voice.